AhmedElsherbini/Filter_SDF_files.R/README.md

 SDF (Structure Data File) is a chemical-data file that stores structural information and the metadata of the chemical compounds.
 The file has a wide variety of usages.
-This simple script is used to divide, filter, and deduplicate SDF based on its metadata. then cluster your filtered data based on their chemical fingerprint steps most of the data that come from repo like BindingDB are redundanta and and may contain different species ! this tool is bulit to help solve that issue
+This simple script is used to divide, filter, and deduplicate SDF based on its metadata. then cluster your filtered data based on their chemical fingerprint steps most of the data that come from repo like BindingDB are redundant and and may contain different species ! this tool is bulit to help solve that issue
 ## Installation